Journal of Cultural Analysis and Social Change

 In that sense, it is very interesting to reflect upon what he calls urban shamanism.
 Although it may seem a contradiction with regard to nature contact, it is essential for the shamanic practice.
 He understands that the true challenge at present is being able to practice and apply it in the large cities where the majority of people in the Western World live.

 What seems even more relevant in this case is that they have been able to establish a training programme called Training on Contemporary Practical Shamanism.
-It grants a certificate to the candidate and includes an intensive course of seven face-to-face days, supervised practices, four months of post-course follow-up and three on-line tutorials11.
+It grants a certificate to the candidate and includes an intensive course of seven face-to-face days, supervised practices, four months of post-course follow-up and three on-line tutorials.
 In addition, there are shorter workshops, such as How to Become an Urban Shaman; Awake Your Inner Shaman; and The Shaman Apprentice, Shamanic Age Regression.
 In just a few years, hundreds of shaman candidates have attended the school.

 Ayahuasca